ericcombiolab/TRAFICA/Src/readme.md

-# Model Implementation
-The pre-trained model and hundreds of the fine-tuned adapters are released in the HuggingFace hub [Link](https://huggingface.co/Allanxu/TRAFICA/tree/main).
+# TRAFICA pre-training, fine-tuning, and inference

 **************
-## Pre-train
+## TRAFICA pre-training
-Here is an example of pre-training model with example ATAC-seq data in a single GPU
+Here is an example of pre-training TRAFICA with example ATAC-seq data in a single GPU
 ``` bash
 CUDA_VISIBLE_DEVICES=1 python pretraining.py \
 --batch_size 384 \